KikaniBansari/rag-chatbot/README.md

-# Python Search Results Content Pipeline
+# RAG Web scrapping pipeline

 This project processes JSON files containing search results, scrapes content from URLs (including HTML and PDF), cleans and chunks the text, and saves enriched results to a new JSON file.
 It is designed for research, data enrichment, and RAG (Retrieval-Augmented Generation) workflows.